zhouyl/flowblade/docs/components/typography/code.md

 # Code

 Code component for displaying inline code snippets.
 Provides semantic HTML with styling to distinguish code from regular text.
+Perfect for documentation, tutorials, and technical content.

 ## Basic Usage